radcamp/radcamp.github.io/AF-Biota/07_momi2_API.md

 ```
 ![png](07_momi2_API_files/07_momi2_API_06_Bootstrap_tdiv.png)

-In this figure the thick blue lines indicate the maximum likelihood values estimated under the best model, and the faint lines illustrate results of eacho of the ten bootstraps.
+In this figure the thick blue lines indicate the maximum likelihood values estimated under the best model, and the faint lines illustrate results of each of the ten bootstraps.

 ```python
 print(no_pulse_model.get_params())